airr-community/airr-standards/docs/miairr/manual_miairr_ncbi.rst

 MiAIRR data submission to BioProject, BioSample and SRA
 =======================================================

-To facilitate AIRR data submissions to NCBI repositories, we have developed the NCBI-compliant metadata submission templates both for single and bulk AIRR data submissions.
-NCBI provides a web-based interface to create a BioProject and allows to BioSample, Sequence Read Archive (SRA) and GenBank metadata via tab-delimited files for single BioProject related data files submission.
-To support the bulk submission of metadata through the FTP, NCBI also has established an XML schema.
-This will promote the standard and provide important feedback for its iterative improvement.
 Since we propose to include a combination of raw and processed sequence data, the AIRR standard will sometimes need to be distributed and linked across multiple repositories (e.g., data in SRA linked to related data in GenBank).
 In addition, the data elements that comprise the standard will be mapped to ontologies in BioPortal through NIH CDE (Common Data Element) terms.
 These linkages will support more sophisticated validation and logical inference.

+There are three main alternatives to submit AIRR data/metadata to NCBI repositories: (1) CEDAR's CAIRR pipeline; (2) NCBI's Web interface; and (3) NCBI's FTP server.
+These alternatives are described below:

 Option 1.
 Submission via the CEDAR system (CAIRR submission pipeline)
 ---------------------------------------------------------------------

-CEDAR's CAIRR submission pipeline helps investigators and curators to edit and validate ontology-controlled metadata, and it provides a seamless interface to transmit SRA datasets to the NCBI SRA and BioSample repositories from the CEDAR Workbench.
+CEDAR's CAIRR submission pipeline helps investigators and curators to edit and validate ontology-controlled metadata.
+This pipeline provides a seamless interface to transmit SRA datasets to the NCBI SRA and BioSample repositories from `the CEDAR Workbench <https://cedar.metadatacenter.org>`_.

 The CEDAR template and template elements used by this pipeline are publicly available in the following CEDAR folder: `All/Shared/Shared by CEDAR/MiAIRR <https://cedar.metadatacenter.org/dashboard?folderId=https:%2F%2Frepo.metadatacenter.org%2Ffolders%2F4e5ce935-03ea-401a-804c-c38160c560f2>`_.